 Sometimes it seems as if love is withdrawing from a couple’s life.
 Intense infatuation has changed into a common, sustainable form of loving.
 It’s as if love has gone, or has dozed off, but that’s a facade.

 You can put this to the test, by reducing your polluting behaviour.
-This means: no useless discussions just to prove someone wrong in unimportant matters, no mumbling last words, no irritated remarks about things your lover does or doesn’t do.
+This means no useless discussions just to prove someone wrong in unimportant matters, no mumbling last words, no irritating remarks about things your lover does or doesn’t do.
 If something’s really bothering you, pick a quiet moment to talk about it, in a respectful, loving manner.

-You’ll see that the effect of this ‘experiment’ is impressive.
-You hardly change anything, and still, you’ll notice big changes that bring cheer and relax the both of you.
+You’ll see that the effect of this “experiment” is impressive.
+You hardly change anything, and still, you’ll notice big changes that bring cheer and relax both of you.
 Even if there is tension, it’ll disappear if you respond to it in a positive way.

 In the beginning, it might feel a bit artificial, but it’ll become more and more natural to treat each other this way.
 You’ll find that your new attitude is contagious: after a while, your partner will stop reacting in a polluting way, too.

 Oftentimes, this attitude is more powerful than “working on your relationship”, because this can lead to focusing on the problems – and forgetting about love.

 Text: Marte Kaan – Photo: Tom the Photographer

 Our mental state influences our physical wellbeing – that’s nothing new.
 Yoga,...
 Read more

 Theoretically, the days of your weekend are days without obligations.
 But in reality,...
 Read more